vbudovski/paseri/README.md

 * High performance[^2], and usability in a strict [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) environment.
 * An API that is *reasonably* close to that of Zod.
 One-to-one compatibility is not the intention.
+* Immutability of schemas.
+This avoids a lot of bugs caused by mutating references to non-primitive types.

 ## Documentation